 It's hard to be out of the water when the waves are picture-perfect, and the lineup is empty.
 But if rain has just fallen, you might just stay where you are.

-Today, we know it's not a good idea, especially taking into consideration that many of the world's most popular surf spots are located in front of urban areas.
+Today, we know it's not a good idea, especially considering that many of the world's most popular surf spots are located in front of urban areas.

 According to health specialists, surfers and beachgoers should never get in the ocean after it rains.
 But why is that?